Bridget-Godfrey/SE-CRUD-App-1/README.md

 # Getting Started
 Download or pull the files from the repository into the directory on the server in which you which to run the webapp.
-Install all neccessary prerequsites below, navigate to the directory contianing app.py, then run the following from the CLI.
+Install all necessary prerequisites below, navigate to the directory containing app.py, then run the following from the CLI.

  Ubuntu:

     export FLASK_APP=app && flask run

-From there the webapplication should be running at http://localhost:5000/
+From there the web application should be running at http://localhost:5000/

-If you have a SQLite3 Database with your files, name it `students.db` and place it in the directory with app.py, otherwise an empty database will be created for you.
+If you have a SQLite3 Database with your files, name it `students.db` and place it in the directory with app.py, otherwise, an empty database will be created for you.
 Click on a row to edit or delete that entry, click on the "New Student" button to add a new entry.